nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 - when you want to be able to contact a dockerized application, for debugging, logging, maintenance, etc. This usually happens with applications for which you have several instances.
 In this case, you will _usually_ use random port mapping (or if you have only a few of them, you can always specify the ports yourself, but past 4-5 instances it becomes cumbersome).
 Usually with such a setup, you tend to use random port mapping but on a specified (often private, non-externally reachable) network interface (maybe a local network interface on your host, or a VPN tunnel?)

-We have just concluded big part and it was full of important information.
+We have just concluded a big part and it was full of important information.
 Just so you know, I estimate that a solid 30% of the questions I answer on #docker are about Docker Networks, and a lot of them pertain to this topic of making a container communicate with the host.
 You _absolutely_ need to understand this.
 I hope I made this crystal-clear, and _please_, if _anything_ is still unclear, [shoot me an email](mailto:nschoe@protonmail.com).
 I will answer, **really**.
 It's paramount that you understand this.

 I suggest you take a break now, because you need to digest everything you've just read.
 And as usual, I _mean it_: in the next section, we will begin use-case #2, and when it comes to Docker Networks, people _always_, and I mean _always_ get it wrong.
 They always mix the two use-cases, so don't read the two cases one right after the other, because in your brain, you will join them and they will become this big mess of "Docker Network-ish".
 It's important that you understand there are two topics in Docker Networks.